Abnormal Pap Test Results

 Other conditions/special populations

 A precancerous condition in which there are cancerous cells in the cervix that have not yet spread away from where they started or begun to grow into the deeper tissues of the cervix.
 The diagnosis is usually made by a biopsy or endocervical curettage (a gentle scraping of the cervical opening).
-The usual treatment is a cone biopsy (link to description).
+The usual treatment is a cone biopsy.
 In some situations, your doctor may recommend a hysterectomy (surgical removal of the uterus).

 A condition in which tissues in the vulva, or external part of the vagina, begin to grow in an unusual way, causing itching or burning; the development of lesions or warts; and bleeding.
 If untreated, it could turn into vaginal cancer.
 Generally, surgical removal of the abnormal tissue is the most effective treatment.
 This can be done by scalpel or by laser depending on the specifics of the condition.